 Ahead of the interview consider why you are applying for this job and in this speciality.
 Read up on Moore Stephens, the work they do and clients they serve.
 Think of examples from your previous experience that showcase your skills and when you have used them.
 Familiarise yourself with the STAR method and how to answer questions around it.
 Think up questions for you to ask the interviewer.

 Once you have pulled together all your research, practice delivering your answers.
 A mock interview is a great way of rehearsing your answers and interview technique and getting an idea of how you will fare in the real thing.
-Our Skype based interviews are carried out by a trained assessor who can give you pointers and advice on your strengths and weaknesses.
+Our interview preparations are carried out by a trained assessor who can give you pointers and advice on your strengths and weaknesses.